Vertigogo/staff_list/README.md

 ### Where did the code snippets come from?
 To keep things CC0 and free from restrictions, all code snippets were taken from projects with Unlicense licenses.
-All names and email addresses have been stripped for privacy and to keep
+All names and email addresses have been stripped for privacy and to keep the visuals as ambiguous as possible.

+### Where did the generators come from?
+The data